 VOCAB

-Candy – the reward someone gets from posting (like money, popularity, or feeling good)
+Candy – the reward someone gets from posting (like money, popularity, or fame)

-Emotion – a strong feeling (like happy, sad, angry)
+Emotion – a strong feeling (like happy, sad, angry, sadness, anger, or excitement)

 Evidence – proof that something is true or false